Aria Walker, L.Ac., Dilp.Ac, M.Ac

 Understanding Acupuncture and Chinese Herbs

 Western medicine and East Asian medicine have very different ways of looking at health and use very different languages.
 The differences are why so many people turn to acupuncture when they want a fresh approach to health, or when all else has failed.
-In acupuncture and Chinese herbs, there are many ways of understanding each diagnosis that someone might get from their medical doctor.
+In acupuncture and Chinese herbs, there are many ways of understanding each diagnosis that someone might get from their Western medical doctor.
 Each person is unique and their treatment will be too.

-Oriental medicine has even more special vocabulary: Blood, Yin, Yang, Qi, Jing, Shen and other substances all play a role and must be balanced.
+East Asian medicine has even more special vocabulary: Blood, Yin, Yang, Qi, Jing, Shen and other substances all play a role and must be balanced.
 For acupuncturists, Blood is more than the red stuff flowing in our veins.
 Blood is our substance, or our physical nature.
 Yin is even denser, and allows us to be still and peaceful and cool.
 Yang keeps us warm and active and upright.
 Qi keeps all the processes of our body going and is partially built of the air we breath and the food we eat.
 Jing is like our highest octane fuel and is crucial to reproduction and to longevity.
 Shen is like our spirit and must be able to soar, to rest and to shine in our lives.

 Channels, Elements and substances in Chinese medicine.
-Acupuncture treats the cause of the problem by using very tiny needles at specific points along the channels to create movement, to stimulate or to calm Organs, and to balance Elements, so that the whole system works better.
+Acupuncture treats the cause of the problem by using very tiny needles at specific points along the Channels to create movement, to stimulate or to calm Organs, and to balance Elements, so that the whole system works better.
 Chinese herbs act in much the same way, moving blockages in the road and delivering just what the body and mind need to be healthy and balanced.